History

 Current state

-The present appearance of this valuable monument is the result of several medieval stages of expansion, with the southern wall of the nave and a stone portal of a semicircular tympanum and a small window with a semicircular crown from the Romanesque period.
+The present appearance of this valuable monument is the result of several medieval stages of expansion, as a result of which the church today has an imposing shape for rural temples.
+From the first Romanesque period has survived two walls of the nave with a stone portal of a semicircular tympanum and a small window with a semicircular head.
+Other noteworthy architectural details include the vault of the chancel with bas-relief bosses, the early Gothic western portal (its masks are unfortunately almost completely weathered) or the vault in the tower’s ground floor.
 The interior of the church has preserved valuable frescoes from the mid-fourteenth century in the Italian-Byzantine style, while the sgraffito decoration of the external façades, particularly clearly visible on the tower, dates from the sixteenth century.
 Among the painting decorations inside the church, the most impressive are the scenes of the tortures of the damned, for which the painter probably found examples in the illuminated manuscripts from around 1330, created for Hungarian magnates by Bologna masters.
+The church no longer performs liturgical functions.
+Inside, there is an exhibition showing the history of the monument and the village.
+Occasionally, concerts and special events are held.

 bibliography: